SRI-International/QC-App-Oriented-Benchmarks/README.md

 A variety of "reference applications" are provided.
 At the current stage in the evolution of quantum computing hardware, some applications will perform better on one hardware target, while a completely different set may execute better on another target.
 They are designed to provide users a quantum "jump start", so to speak, eliminating the need to develop for themselves uniform code patterns that facilitate quick development, deployment, and experimentation.

-The QED-C committee that developed these benchmarks released a paper (Oct 2021) describing the theory and methodology supporting this work at
+The QED-C committee released its first paper (Oct 2021) describing the theory and methodology supporting this work at

 &nbsp;&nbsp;&nbsp;&nbsp;[Application-Oriented Performance Benchmarks for Quantum Computing](https://arxiv.org/abs/2110.03137)